-The purpose of the Audit Committee (the “Committee”) of Power Financial Corporation (the “Corporation”) is to assist the Board of Directors in reviewing:
+The purpose of the Audit Committee (the “Committee”) of Power Corporation of Canada (the “Corporation”) is to assist the Board of Directors in reviewing:

 (1) the Corporation’s financial disclosure;